aws/aws-encryption-sdk-python/README.rst

 This latter option can be useful if you have an alternate way to store your AWS credentials or you want to reuse an existing instance of a botocore session in order to decrease startup costs.

 To create a ``StrictAwsKmsMasterKeyProvider`` you must provide one or more CMKs.
+For providers that will only be used for encryption, you can use a key ARN or alias ARN.
+For providers that will be used for decryption, you must use the key ARN; aliases are not supported.

 If you configure the the ``StrictAwsKmsMasterKeyProvider`` with multiple CMKs, the `final message`_ will include a copy of the data key encrypted by each configured CMK.